 The actual foam is dense enough that even heavier kayakers will notice the difference compared to their original kayak seat.
 It doesn’t squish down like a stadium cushion.
 This is more like dense memory foam for your seat.

 I really dig the strong cam buckle attachments for the Kayak Kushion as well.
-I could cinch them to my kayak seat and they didn’t shift and move.
+It was easy to cinch them to my kayak seat and they didn’t shift and move.
 I used an original recipe for my back and bought a firm cushion for my posterior.

 After all of that good stuff, the best part hasn’t been mentioned yet.
 The function.